wbmcintyre/ros-slam-project/README.md

+# ROS SLAM Project
 This repository contains catkin packages used with standard ros packages as examples for SLAM implementations.

 This repository should be exported into the src folder of a catkin workspace.
 Each package inside of this repository will be addressed below.

+## Setup

+Please ensure the following are installed prior to running this project: gazebo, rviz, xterm.

+The `.sh` files in the scripts folder will launch several launch files and ros nodes.
+By navigating to the scripts folder in a terminal, you can use `./home_services.sh` to run the home_services script.
+The scripts can take up to 30 seconds to load due to multiple applications launching.

 ## Packages